plural-labs/autostaker/README.md

 # Autostaker

-Autostaker is bot a CLI and Frontend for interacting with the [Stakebot](https://github.com/plural-labs/stakebot).
+Autostaker is a client-side CLI for interacting with the [Stakebot](https://github.com/plural-labs/stakebot).

 ## Usage